prr123/fasthttpServer/fasthttp/README.md

 server programs that demonstrate fasthttp methods

 # ws for fasthttp
-fasthttpServerWSV1.go
+## fasthttpServerWSV1.go

 creating a websocket upgrader for fasthttp

-succedded at upgrading
+succeeded at upgrading by inserting js into browser by hand

-# sending js
-fasthttpServerWSV2.go
+## fasthttpServerWSV2.go

+upgraded websocket with downloaded js send simple message back and forth

+## fasthttpServerWSV3.go

+building upgrader
+will submit to fasthttp

 test bed for ws and html/js to test ws communication